robcanning/oscilla/docs_src/index.md

 - A full-featured notation program like MuseScore or Sibelius
 - A DAW or audio sequencing environment

+Nonetheless, when integrated with external tools such as Inkscape or conventional notation software, OscillaScore offers a robust environment for the composition and design of animated and spatial graphic scores.
+This hybrid approach supports a range of experimental, electroacoustic, and intermedia practices, enabling composers to work beyond the constraints of traditional notation.

 <p style="text-align: left;">
   <a href="./assets/oscilla-ponysays-canning-dublin.png" target="_blank">